folsomcp/specpolFlow/docs-jb/GetStarted/NormalizingOneSpectrum.md

 # Normalizing a spectrum with normPlot

-Before analysis observed spectra should be continuum normalized.
+Before performing an LSD analysis, the observed spectra should be continuum normalized.
 There are several approaches to this.
 Here we present the normPlot tool, which can process spectropolarimetric data and has a graphical UI.

-## About NormPlot
+## About normPlot

- NormPlot is an interactive graphical tool for normalizing spectroscopic and spectropolarimetric observations, written in Python 3.
-NormPlot can be used as a first step in the `SpecpolFlow` pipeline, to normalize the continuum of reduced 1D stellar spectra.
-It is designed to work well with echelle spectra, although it can also work on singe-order spectra.
-NormPlot was built to work on one spectral order at a time, essentially establish "good" continuum points, and fit a low order polynomial through those points.
+ normPlot is an interactive graphical tool for normalizing spectroscopic and spectropolarimetric observations, written in Python 3. normPlot can be used as a first step in the `SpecpolFlow` pipeline, to normalize the continuum of reduced 1D stellar spectra.
+It is designed to work well with echelle spectra, although it can also work on singe-order spectra. normPlot was built to work on one spectral order at a time, essentially establish "good" continuum points, and fit a low order polynomial through those points.

 ::::{margin}
 :::{note}
-NormPlot uses Python 3, version 3.8 or later recommended.
-Its major decencies are **tkinter** and **matplotlib**  If you installed with pip they will likely be installed, but if they missing Python will issue an error.
+normPlot uses Python 3, version 3.8 or later recommended.
+Its major dependencies are **tkinter** and **matplotlib**.
+If you installed normPlot with pip, they will likely also be installed, but if they are missing Python will issue an error.
 :::
 ::::

-NormPlot is an optional add-on for SpecpolFlow, and is not installed by default.
+normPlot is an optional add-on for SpecpolFlow, and is not installed by default.
 You may need to install it with
 ```
 pip install normPlot
 ```